keycloakify/docs.keycloakify.dev/faq-and-help/migration-guides/v9-greater-than-v10.md

 {% endtab %}
 {% endtabs %}

-### Keycloakify components API changes
+### Keycloakify Components API Changes

-There are a lot of little adjustments in the Keycloakify Component API and the boilerplate.  \
+The Keycloakify Component API and boilerplate have undergone several small adjustments.

-One of the more notable one is [useGetClassName](https://github.com/keycloakify/keycloakify-starter/blob/081c7d415088b022cb9595bd4bca3a502171ed3a/src/keycloak-theme/login/pages/Login.tsx#L18-L21) that is now [getKcClsx](https://github.com/keycloakify/keycloakify/blob/1785916d32f11b36527dbac6625643c5342149ab/src/login/pages/Login.tsx#L12-L15).  \
+One of the most notable changes is the renaming of `useGetClassName` to `getKcClsx`.
+You can view the updated implementation here: [useGetClassName](https://github.com/keycloakify/keycloakify-starter/blob/081c7d415088b022cb9595bd4bca3a502171ed3a/src/keycloak-theme/login/pages/Login.tsx#L18-L21) is now [getKcClsx](https://github.com/keycloakify/keycloakify/blob/1785916d32f11b36527dbac6625643c5342149ab/src/login/pages/Login.tsx#L12-L15).

-You can see the code for the new pages here: [https://github.com/keycloakify/keycloakify/tree/main/src/login/pages](https://github.com/keycloakify/keycloakify/tree/main/src/login/pages)  \
+For the latest code for the new pages, refer to this repository: [New Login Pages](https://github.com/keycloakify/keycloakify/tree/main/src/login/pages).

-\
-It's very important that you re-apply you changes to the new Template.tsx, and not try to make your old Template.tsx compile.
-See the new template here: [https://github.com/keycloakify/keycloakify/blob/main/src/login/Template.tsx](https://github.com/keycloakify/keycloakify/blob/main/src/login/Template.tsx) &#x20;
+It's crucial that you reapply your changes to the new `Template.tsx` instead of trying to modify your old `Template.tsx` to compile.
+You can find the updated template here: [New Template.tsx](https://github.com/keycloakify/keycloakify/blob/main/src/login/Template.tsx).